Sleuth56/fccULSloader/README.md

 The offline nature of this tool makes it particularly valuable for amateur radio operators in the field, emergency communications scenarios, or any situation where internet access may be limited or unavailable.

-> **Database Documentation**: I created a detailed information about the FCC database structure, tables, fields, and their meanings, see the [FCC Database Documentation](FCC_DATABASE_DOC.md).

 [↑ Back to Table of Contents](#table-of-contents-)